Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </div>

 <p text-align-last="start">
-The target column, i.e., the dependent variables: "Win" is binary (0=did not win and 1= won), and clearly imbalaced. it is important to point out that in this analisis 'Win' means a player/players ranked 1st after 4 rounds in a PGA tournament (see Figure 11).
+The target column, i.e., the dependent variables: "Win" is binary (0=did not win and 1= won), and is clearly imbalaced. it is important to point out that in this analysis 'Win' means a player/players ranked 1st after 4 rounds in a PGA tournament (see Figure 11).
 Therefore, the playoffs results when players ended up in a tie after final round are not included.
-In total, there were 831 unique players whom competed from 2011-2021 as shown on Figure 12, i.e, there were many who did compete several times during the aforementioned period.
+In total, there were 831 unique players whom competed from 2011-2021 as shown on Figure 12, i.e, there were many of them who did compete multiple times during the aforementioned time span.
 </p>

 </br>